 Justice, Freedom and Security

 Georgia shall continuously fulfil the requirements set in the four Blocks of the Action Plan on Visa Liberalisation of 25 February 2013.
-The effective and sustainable implementation of all the benchmarks contained in the Action Plan, including those in Block 3 (Public Order and Security), is essential for maintaining the visa-free regime with the EU.
-In line with the revised visa waiver suspension mechanism, visa-free travel can be suspended in cases where one or more of the benchmakrs are no longer fulfilled.
+The effective, continued and sustainable implementation of all the benchmarks contained in the Action Plan, including those in Block 3 (Public Order and Security), is essential for maintaining the visa-free regime with the EU.
+In line with the revised visa waiver suspension mechanism, visa-free travel can be suspended in cases where one or more of the specific requirements are no longer fulfilled.
 In case of a justified concern on the fulfilment of concrete benchmarks of the Action Plan, Georgia will provide the European Union information, on request.

 The Parties will cooperate in the following areas: